Metters Limited: Products

 Metters Limited introduced the 'Early Kooka' range of gas cooking appliances in 1937.
 The name of this oven, punning on 'cooker', was emblazoned over the enamelled image of a kookaburra gobbling a worm.

 Metters Limited was acquired by Email Limited in 1974, which continued to market electric and gas kitchen cookers under the Metters brand name, but was eventually phased-out in the mid-1980s.
 They also manufactured a range of "Metters" windmills, or more precisely, windpumps.

 Metters Soccer Football Club

-From about the 1920s to the early 1950s Metters fielded in Sydney an association football team, the Metters Soccer Football Club.
-From 1951 on it was known as Canterbury.
-In the 1940s the side won three times the Sydney Metropolitan Championship after having won three times the notable Gardiner Challenge Cup between 1935 and 1940.
+As part of the local industrial and community-based sports culture, Metters fielded an association football team in Sydney, established in 1923 as the Metters Soccer Football Club.
+In 1951 it was renamed Canterbury.
+After winning the prestigious Gardiner Challenge Cup three times between 1935 and 1940, the side claimed three Sydney Metropolitan Championships during the 1940s.

-In 1928 the Austrian international Willibald Stejskal played for the side.
-In 1933 Roy Crowhurst from Metters became one of the early socceroos, as Australia's soccer internationals are called these days, when he was part of a tour of New Caledonia.
+Austrian international Willibald Stejskal played for the side in 1928.
+Five years later, Metters player Roy Crowhurst became one of Australia’s earliest Socceroos when he toured New Caledonia with the national team.